 You will have time on your Rhine cruise to further explore the sights of Amsterdam – such as the Rijksmuseum, the Anne Frank House and the charming canals at the end of your Rhine cruise; or if you prefer, we can extend your holiday by rail for you, by adding extra nights in Amsterdam prior to your return journey home.
 We will advise and assist you on every aspect of your journey, to create your perfect trip.

-7 night / 8 day cruise holiday with flights at each end of the cruise including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £1,434 per person (based on 2 people travelling together staying in a D grade cabin, departing on 29th March 2020).
-Please note this includes the special offer discount, and that prices may vary for other cabin types.
-Alternatively, travel to and from your cruise by First Class rail at either end of the cruise, with a private taxi transfer in Paris from an additional £350 per person.
+7 night / 8 day cruise holiday by First Class rail including all meals and wine, beer and soft drinks with lunch and dinner, transfers and shore excursions – from £2,395 per person – save up to £1,150 per couple (based on 2 people travelling together staying in a E grade cabin, departing on 18th November 2021).
+Please note this price includes the special offer discount of £575 per person and that prices may vary for other dates and cabin types.

 Day 1 – London to Basel and onwards to your luxury 5 star cruise ship

 Your holiday begins as you stroll into stunning London St. Pancras station.
-Take your time to admire the magnificent glass roof and then sit back, relax and watch the countryside glide past as you travel by Eurostar to the French capital of Paris, at speeds of up to 186mph.
+Take your time to admire the magnificent glass roof and then sit back, relax and watch the countryside glide past as you travel by Eurostar to the French capital city, at speeds of up to 186mph.
 Enjoy the light meal and drinks served on board in Standard Premier Class (Eurostar’s 1st class).
 On arrival at the Gare du Nord, your taxi transfer takes you across Paris to the Gare de Lyon, to continue your journey to Basel travelling through France to the Swiss border.
-On arrival in Basel you are making your own way to your cruise ship, such as the AmaPrima (pictured), or one of her sister ships depending on departure date.
+On arrival in Basel your transfer will take you to your cruise ship, such as the AmaPrima (pictured), or one of her sister ships depending on departure date.
 Embarkation begins at 3pm so once you arrive at the port you will be able to check in and settle into your comfortable cabins before the first of many delightful meals.

 Day 2 – Breisach, Germany